 The destination, famous for its 2,222 islands, specialist saunas, enchanting forests, craft beers and delicious food, offers visitors of all ages the opportunity to experience a fascinating range of quirky activities that no other country can offer.

-Below are five of the best quirky activities in Estonia.
+Below are seven of the best quirky activities in Estonia.